-My teaching has ranged from lecture based teaching in engineering, to teaching computing subjects in a studio environment for design computing, engineering and computer science students.
+My teaching has ranged from lecture-based teaching in engineering, to teaching computing subjects in a studio environment for design computing, engineering, and computer science students.
 In my teaching I use open- ended project-based learning to encourage students to be creative and to develop their knowledge and skills through the pursuit of a unique solution.
 My teaching encourages independent thinking and collaboration.
-Listed here are descriptions of the most recent subjects I have taught at the University of Sydney and a list of other subjects taught in the past 10 years.
+Listed here are descriptions of courses I am currently teaching.

 This course is a foundational course in design methods and techniques for human computer interaction.
 A major focus of the course is the processes of needfinding, early prototyping of interface designs, evaluating and improving a design.
 Students gain practical design and evaluation skills through a semester long project and inclass group activities that apply various needfinding, design, and evaluation methods to specific interaction design contexts.
 Students learn about current research topics in HCI, human ethics in HCI research, and experiment design in HCI research.
-This course was redeveloped to be taught using the flipped classroom method in Fall 2014.ITIS2300 Web Based Application Development, UNCC
+This course was redeveloped to be taught using the flipped classroom method in Fall 2014.ITIS4010/6010/8010 Interaction Design Studio, UNCC

 This course is a capstone course providing students with a team-based semester-long design project that extends their knowledge of existing HCI techniques.
 Recent topics are exploring the issues of human-centered AI and encourage students to rethink the goals of AI technology to be aligned with human values.
 Previous years have considered advances in gesture interaction and the use of physical objects as integral parts of interaction design.
 Students learn that interaction design affects perception and provides opportunities for designing digital environments that have a dramatically different impact on how we think and interact.